Scalable and Approximation-free Symbolic Control for Unknown Euler-Lagrange Systems: Case Studies

 \section{Case Studies}

 To demonstrate the effectiveness and scalability of the proposed approach, we consider two additional case studies.
 The first involves a 4-dimensional two-link SCARA manipulator, while the second focuses on an 8-dimensional multi-agent system, highlighting the method’s capability to higher-dimensional scenarios.
-We also present a comparative study against traditional symbolic control solutions implemented using the SCOTS toolbox \cite{SCOTS}.
+We also present a comparative study against traditional symbolic control solutions implemented using the SCOTS toolbox \cite{SCOTS}. \RD{All computations and experiments were performed on Ubuntu~20.04 running on a system with an Intel Core i9-10900 processor and 64~GB RAM.
+All the codes are available at \href{https://github.com/FocasLab/VCZ.git}{https://github.com/FocasLab/VCZ.git}.}